North Korea seen intent on provocation but no sign of nuclear test

 “We haven’t seen or confirmed any signs of an additional North Korean nuclear or (long-range) missile test in the near future,” he said.

-“But given their past behavior, when their strategic objectives are not met, there is always the possibility that they will resort to provocations.”
+“But given their past behaviour, when their strategic objectives are not met, there is always the possibility that they will resort to provocations.”